cxcorp/cyberpunk2077-hacker-camera-proto/README.md

 Built version here: https://cxcorp.github.io/cyberpunk2077-hacker-camera-proto/

-**WARNING**: The code is basically just stream of consciousness level of stuff - it's a prototype and it includes lots of hacky shit.
+**WARNING**: The code is basically just stream of consciousness level of stuff - it's a prototype and it includes lots of hacky stuff.

 Clone repo, `npm i`, `npm start`, open ngrok tunnel `ngrok http 3000`, open ngrok's **HTTPS** link on your phone, and point it at the code matrix (or at a screenshot of one) to see a perspective corrected code grid - it automatically detects the grid size.
 If ngrok is no-go, try the `foxylion/nginx-self-signed-https` Docker image.
 HTTPS is needed to get the camera to work on mobile devices.